ManuelBerrueta/ManuelBerrueta/README.md

 ## `whoami`
 Hello 👋 I'm Manny,

-I am very lucky and blessed that I get to work in Offensive Security (🔴Red Teaming, 🟣Purple Teaming + 👨‍💻 AppSec) Operations and solve security challenges at scale which is my passion and work tha I truly really love to do.
+I am very lucky and blessed that I get to work in Offensive Security (🔴Red Teaming, 🟣Purple Teaming + 👨‍💻 AppSec) Operations and solve security challenges at scale which is my passion and work that I truly really love to do.

 I also enjoy working with 🔵 Blue Teams, 🕵️‍♂️ Threat Intel, and 👻 Incident Responders as well as providing support in Software and Services Incident Response Plan(s) ([SSIRPs](https://msrc.microsoft.com/blog/2019/06/inside-the-msrc-anatomy-of-a-ssirp-incident/)) and other endeavors.